 - Nursing Program application and transcripts will be evaluated using the criteria from the Chancellor's Office Validation Study.
 The Chancellor's Office Validation Study is based on predicting student success in the nursing program.
-The Chancellor's Office Validation Study evaluates the student's overall grade point average (GPA of Anatomy, Physiology, Microbiology, and English, and the repetitions of Anatomy, Physiology and Microbiology.
+The Chancellor's Office Validation Study evaluates the student's overall grade point average (GPA of Anatomy, Physiology, Microbiology, and English, and the repetitions of Anatomy, Physiology and Microbiology).
 This evaluation criterion establishes a "cut score".
 Students must receive a cut score of 80 or above on the Chancellor's Office Validation Study to be considered for admission into the nursing program. - Students who successfully receive a cut score of 80 or above on the Chancellor's Office Validation Study will be required to submit their "TEAS" (Test of Essential Academic Skills) admission examination results.
 Students who have previously taken the TEAS exam must call ATI to submit results to LAVC.
 Only the FIRST score received on the TEAS will be accepted.
 Students who have not taken the TEAS examination will be invited to take the examination on campus.
 The "ATI TEAS," effective August 2016, admission examination consists of 170 questions, proctored, standardized assessment which evaluates each student on skills in reading, math, science, and English language.
 Students may prepare for the "TEAS" admission examination by purchasing from the bookstore the TEAS Pre-Test Study Manual prior to taking the admission examination.
-The minimum required "TEAS" score is 62% to pass. - If the number of eligible applicants exceeds the number of seats available for entrance into the nursing program a random drawing of the eligible applicants is conducted. - All applicants will receive a letter of acceptance or denial from the nursing department by email after the process is completed. - Students accepted into the nursing program must return an acceptance card by the posted date or their seat will be given to the next eligible applicant. - All students not selected into the Nursing Program may reapply the next application period if they wish to be considered again; there is No waiting list. - NO application will be kept on file and all applications will be destroyed.
+The minimum required "TEAS" score is 62% to pass.
+Will implement ATI TEAS VII upon release, however will accept TEAS VI results if a student took this version before the release of TEAS VII. - If the number of eligible applicants exceeds the number of seats available for entrance into the nursing program, a random drawing of the eligible applicants is conducted. - All applicants will receive a letter of acceptance or denial from the nursing department by email after the process is completed. - Students accepted into the nursing program must return an acceptance card by the posted date or their seat will be given to the next eligible applicant.